sfarhat/Convolutional-Forced-Alignment/README.md

 The solution: adding a small constant offset to the waveform before taking the log.

 Did this fix everything?
 No. While we were now able to train for 10 epochs and get a steadily decreasing loss, the model still overwhelmingly predicts the blank label.
 I think digging deeper into CTCLoss and how the weights of the model are being updated will shed some light as to why this is happening.

+**5/11**

+Looking for a solution to the blank label problem, [this article](http://www.tbluche.com/ctc_and_blank.html) inspired me to train the network for 50 epochs, as it is apparenlty not uncommon for CTC to overwhelmingly prefer the blank label in early training.
+However, when doing this, something interesting happened: the loss steadily decreased until epoch 10, when it randomly exploded, but stabilized back down (albeit to a relatively higher loss than what it was pre-explosion).
+Thought we were in the clear?
+Wrong.
+At epoch 17, the same explosion happened again, except this time it reached NaN and never recovered :(.

+How to fix this?
+Even though I was using ADAM, I had a hunch that my learning rate was too high (10e-4, which was deceivingly higher than what I thought it was in my mind, it's only .001!
+Boo me, and kinda the author of the paper I was reading from, for using 10 instead of 1 as the base).
+Instead, I just switched to a learning rate of 10e-5, or .0001.
+This did cause the loss to move slower, but it worked without any funny business!
+Over 50 epochs, it steadily decreased all the way down until it reach a loss of <1.

+So, I managed to train the network, but did it help?
+Kinda.
+Using just a Greedy Decoder, I get the following result:

+    Guessed transcript:  the dus were sufeor to ecs ail and the son had dispurst the miss and wasshetting asstron and clear lit in the forest when the travelers res oumnd their jurny
+    True transcript: the dews were suffered to exhale and the sun had dispersed the mists and was shedding a strong and clear light in the forest when the travelers resumed their journey

+As you can see, it is getting a phonetically similar sentence, but the spellings are atrocious.

+What can we do from here?

+* In CTC literature, it is well-known that using a Greedy Decoder is not the move as it ignores any kind of temporal structure of conditional probability information between characters.
+So the money move from here is to find/implement a Beam Search with a Language Model.
+* Train on the dev set as well for fine-tuning.
+I'm not sure this is totally necessary since the goal isn't to create a perfect network, but just a working one for something else.

+(Fun information: it took around 30 hours to train the whole thing.
+My room got very hot and the sound of a GPU fan running isn't really the greatest white noise for falling asleep.)